Devsinh/CUTE-Gamma-Calibration/Development-History/README.md

 This folder containes different folders that show the progress of the arduino and server code.
-They are also present so that we can reset to an earlier point if something goes wrong.
+The name of each folder says what functionality was added.
+It starts with the stepper motor, then home sensor and finally motion sensor, They are present so that we can reset to an earlier point if something goes wrong.